nexodus-io/nexodus/docs/user-guide/relay-nodes.md

 authorityKeyIdentifier=keyid,issuer
 basicConstraints=CA:FALSE
-keyUsage = digitalSignature, nonRepudiation, keyEncipherment, dataEncipherment subjectAltName = <relay-private-domain-name>
+keyUsage = digitalSignature, nonRepudiation, keyEncipherment, dataEncipherment subjectAltName = DNS:<relay-private-domain-name>
 ```

-Set `subjectAltName` to the private DNS name (e.g. `xyz.relay.io`) that user wants to use for the relay node.
+Set `subjectAltName` to the private DNS name (e.g. `DNS:xyz.relay.io`) that user wants to use for the relay node.

 Run the following command to sign and generate the server certificate